 HWiNFO

-This is not precisely a direct substitute for CPU-Z, as HWiNFO is concentrated particularly on monitoring temperatures, RPM, clock speeds, etc. However, it can still offer the information you’re seeking.
+This is not exactly a direct substitute for CPU-Z, as HWiNFO is focused primarily on monitoring temperatures, RPM, clock speeds, etc. Nonetheless, it can still provide the information you’re seeking.

 Head over to the HWiNFO website, download the Portable version, extract it, and run the .exe file.
-It will take a moment to detect your hardware and find all the necessary temperature sensors.
+It will take a brief moment to detect your hardware and find all the essential temperature sensors.

 Once the initialization is complete, scroll through the program until you see “GPU temperatures” or “GPU Clock Speed“.
-The name above these values should be that of your graphic card.
+The title above these values should be that of your graphical card.

-You can also keep employing this program to further monitor the state of your PC.
+You can also keep utilizing this program to further monitor the condition of your PC.

 MSI Afterburner